makes beautiful paintings?

 - Most of all we paint for the sheer joy of painting!

-we paint to share the things around us
+we paint to share things we see around us

-Paintings from ancient cultures depicted their everyday lives and the things they saw around them.
+Artist paintings from ancient cultures depicted their lives and the things they saw around them.

 - This is one of the main reasons artists paint today.